 - Heat fixing

-Bacterial smear consists of a thin film of bacterial culture or inoculum.
-For the preparation of smear, we need to perform the following steps like:
+Bacterial smear appears as a thin film of bacterial culture.
+For the smear preparation, we need to perform the following steps:

 - Take a clean, grease-free glass slide.